-Breast Cancer Awareness Month 2016 began on Saturday, October 1 and ends on Monday, October 31.
-Breast Cancer Awareness Month is a great opportunity for the community to focus on breast cancer and its impact on those affected by the disease.
+Breast Cancer Awareness Month 2016 is celebrated every October and is a great opportunity for the community to focus on breast cancer and its impact on those affected by the disease.

 Women at increased risk of breast cancer